russelsantos19/100-days-of-code/log.md

 **Thoughts**:     These component is almost finished and therefore the fastest feature I made.
 I just had to fix the design and put input box to right places.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 72: September 08, 2020 Tuesday

+**Today's Progress**:   I finalized the code, design, and form validation of the profile creation page.
+It's great to learn about setCustomValidity, and pattern attribute in #HTML.
+It makes custom form validation easier by using only HTML.

+**Thoughts**:     No thoughts for today, for the first time.
+XD

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)